Nonmarital Claim Lawyers in Minneapolis

 Property can lose its nonmarital status in certain circumstances.
 If nonmarital property is commingled with marital assets, it may become difficult to discern what portion of the asset is nonmarital.
 Sometimes nonmarital assets only lose a portion of their nonmarital characteristics.
 Nonmarital property could become partially classified as marital in certain circumstances, such as when money from a marital account is used to make improvements to nonmarital property.

 To protect the nonmarital status of assets, it is essential to protect the documents that are necessary to prove that the property is nonmarital.

 Invasion of Nonmarital Assets

 In some circumstances, nonmarital assets can be divided as part of the divorce.
-If the division of assets leaves a spouse with nothing or if it is substantially unfair, the court can invade up to 50 percent of the property.
-We have represented clients seeking to invade and defending against these types of invasions.
+If the division of assets leaves a spouse with nothing or if it is substantially unfair, the court can invade up to 50% of the property.
+We have represented clients seeking to invade and have defended against these types of invasions.

 Talk to Our Lawyers About Protecting Your Financial Interests